 Can Acid Reflux Cause Sinus Problems?

-Of course, it is possible acid can reflux up until the point where it can affect your sinuses.
+Of course, it is possible acid can reflux up until the point where it can affect your sinuses and even cause nasal congestion.
 Not only can it block your sinuses, but it can also affect your breathing in more serious cases.
 As you would imagine the acid causes direct inflammation which can make the sinuses more swollen.
 Also, along with the acid there is a thing called pepsin which refluxes up.
 Pepsin is a digestive enzyme that is produced in the stomach and is used to break down proteins in the stomach.
 When pepsin enters the throat and the airways it will only further irritate and inflame them.

 While anyone with acid reflux can be affected it is more prominent in people who suffer from LPR.
 This is because for someone with LPR it is more typical for the acid to reflux up into the throat where it can start to reach your sinuses.
 Whereas for someone with GERD or just minor acid reflux it is more uncommon for acid to reflux further up the esophagus and start to affect your sinuses/breathing though it is still possible.